tweedge/oblique-strategies/README.md

 # Oblique Strategies (for Security)

-A very simple [Oblique Strategies](https://en.wikipedia.org/wiki/Oblique_Strategies) shuffler.

-TBD: ... with my custom deck of cards, remixed to promote [lateral thinking](https://en.wikipedia.org/wiki/Lateral_thinking) in my field of work: cybersecurity.
+A very simple [Oblique Strategies](https://en.wikipedia.org/wiki/Oblique_Strategies) shuffler with my custom deck of cards, remixed to promote [lateral thinking](https://en.wikipedia.org/wiki/Lateral_thinking) in my field of work: cybersecurity.

 Available here: [https://oblique.tweedge.net/](https://oblique.tweedge.net/)

+Please feel free to submit new card ideas as issues or PRs - ideally with a little context!
+Though the most reliable way to test cards is to fork this and use them yourself first. :)

 ### Instructions